Depth zero representations over $\overline{\mathbb{Z}}[\frac{1}{p}]$: Main results

 We note that Sécherre and Stevens have used in \cite{SecherreStevensJL} a similar statement in the context of inner forms of $GL(n)$ (but for arbitrary ``endoclasses'') in order to gain control on the Jacquet-Langlands correspondence for \emph{complex} representations.
-This provides a striking example how to use this kind of results for problems a priori unrelated to congruences.
-In \ref{sec:sample-potent-appl} below, we outline another kind of application.
+This provides a striking example of how to use this kind of results for problems a priori unrelated to congruences.
+The application we give in \ref{sec:sample-potent-appl} below is actually in the same vein.

 Meanwhile, let us observe that it is not always true, even for $\mathbf{G}$ a torus, that the tame summand of $Z^{1}(W_{F}^{0},\HG)$ is connected.
 In Theorem \ref{thm_main_dual}, we work out the decomposition of $Z^{1}(W_{F}^{0},\HG)_{\rm tame}$ into connected components for general $\mathbf{G}$, and we prove in particular that these connected components are simply transitively permuted by a certain abelian $p$-group of ``central cocycles''.
 On the other hand, in Theorem \ref{thm_main}, we work out the decomposition of $\Rep^{0}_{\o\ZM[\frac 1p]}(G)$ into a product of blocks for quasi-split $G$, and prove that these blocks are simply transitively permuted by a certain abelian $p$-group of characters of $G$.
 After identifying these two $p$-groups and matching the principal component with the principal block, we then conclude: